publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptI/ch5/schII/m__us_usc_t5_s552.md

     (g)

-     The head of each agency shall prepare and make publicly available upon request, reference material or a guide for requesting records or information from the agency, subject to the exemptions in subsection (b), including—
+     The head of each agency shall prepare and make available for public inspection in an electronic format, reference material or a guide for requesting records or information from the agency, subject to the exemptions in subsection (b), including—

         (1) an index of all major information systems of the agency;